IVSoftware/wpf-nested-observable/README.md

 - A property that is intended to lazy initialize as a singleton, that would be inadvertently activated by the discovery shown.
 - Nested properties that are themselves of type `ObservableCollection<T>`

 This would be an alternative to subclassing `ObservableCollection<T>`.
 In other words, `FullyObservableCollection<T>` is no longer required.
-This solution employs a lightweight NuGet package for [XBoundObject](https://www.nuget.org/packages/IVSoftware.Portable.Xml.Linq.XBoundObject).
-But even if you decide to code this yourself, consider browsing the [source code](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject.git) to see how it performs the resursive discovery and keeps track of subscriptions to `PropertyChanged` delegates.
+The code below employs a lightweight NuGet package for [XBoundObject](https://www.nuget.org/packages/IVSoftware.Portable.Xml.Linq.XBoundObject).
+But even if you decide to code this yourself, consider browsing the [source code](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject.git) for the NuGet to see how it performs the resursive discovery and keeps track of subscriptions to `PropertyChanged` delegates.

 `<PackageReference Include="IVSoftware.Portable.Xml.Linq.XBoundObject" Version="1.3.0" />`